w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 [**inclusion**](https://wiki.polkadot.network/docs/learn-parachains-protocol#inclusion-pipeline)
 processes.
 A parablock may be at different stages, but multiple blocks should be able to process them simultaneously (in parallel) if needed.
-Most notably, parablock N + 1 can be generated and backed while its predecessor, parablock N, is undergoing inclusion on the relay chain. processes can occur while their ancestors are included on the relay chain.
+Most notably, parablock N + 1 can be generated and backed while its predecessor, parablock N, is undergoing inclusion on the relay chain.
+Processes can occur while their ancestors are included on the relay chain.

 This pipeline will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more transactions/data while speeding up parachain block times from 12 to 6 seconds.